Nature lovers and adventure junkies will be at home in this stunningly located New Zealand town.

 - happy to spend 1-2€ for a better experience

-If you have more time we highly suggest checking out the 3 Best Hostels in Auckland.
+If you have more time we highly suggest checking out our big guide to the best hostels in New Zealand.

 Quick Introduction to Queenstown, NZ